fastlane/docs/docs/generated/actions/upload_to_testflight.md

   `team_name` | The name of your App Store Connect team if you're in multiple teams | [*](#parameters-legend-dynamic) `dev_portal_team_id` | The short ID of your team in the developer portal, if you're in multiple teams.
 Different from your iTC team ID! | [*](#parameters-legend-dynamic)
   `itc_provider` | The provider short name to be used with the iTMSTransporter to identify your team.
 This value will override the automatically detected provider short name.
 To get provider short name run `pathToXcode.app/Contents/Applications/Application\ Loader.app/Contents/itms/bin/iTMSTransporter -m provider -u 'USERNAME' -p 'PASSWORD' -account_type itunes_connect -v off`.
 The short names of providers should be listed in the second column |
+  `provider_public_id` | The provider public ID to be used with altool (--provider-public-id).
+This value will override the automatically detected provider value for altool uploads.
+Required after Xcode 26 when your account is associated with multiple providers and using username/app-password authentication |
   `wait_processing_interval` | Interval in seconds to wait for App Store Connect processing | `30` `wait_processing_timeout_duration` | Timeout duration in seconds to wait for App Store Connect processing.
 If set, after exceeding timeout duration, this will `force stop` to wait for App Store Connect processing and exit with exception |
   `wait_for_uploaded_build` | **DEPRECATED!** No longer needed with the transition over to the App Store Connect API - Use version info from uploaded ipa file to determine what build to use for distribution.
 If set to false, latest processing or any latest build will be used | `false`